minhqdao/version-f/README.md

 ## is_exactly()

 The `is_exactly()` function has been added for convencience and isn't part of the original Semantic Versioning 2.0.0 specification.
-It is `.true.` if both versions are equal including the `build` metadata.
+It is `true` if both versions are equal including the `build` metadata.

 ```fortran
 v1 = version_t(0, 1, 0, 'a', '1')